x-poison/Numpy/README.md

 9. [Resources](#resources)

 ## Installation
-To install NumPy, you can use pip:
+To install NumPy, you can use pip

 ```bash
 pip install numpy